If your back hurts, physical therapy can be your ticket to relief. It eases pain and helps you move better.

 Mobilization.
 Slow, measured movements are used to twist, pull, or push bones and joints into position.
 This can help with flexibility.

 Manipulation.
-Your therapist puts pressure on your body with his hands or a device.
+Your therapist puts pressure on your body with their hands or a device.
 It can range from gentle to strong, and slow to fast.

 At Home or in the Office